MainActivityKt/VitaminsAndMineralsCheatsheet/README.md

 # Vitamins & Minerals Cheatsheet

-Vitamins and Minerals is a simple yet useful, aesthetic design yet beautiful app for learning more about vitamins and minerals and having these information always in-hand on your phone.
+Vitamins and Minerals is a simple yet useful, aesthetic design and beautiful app for learning more about vitamins and minerals and having these information always in-hand on your phone.